 Summer is officially just around the corner, and many of us have been looking forward to lighter evenings, longer days, and some free time spent in the sunshine.
 Couples all over the world will be getting ready for their summer break and there’s nothing more romantic than a holiday proposal.
-So, if you’re planning to pop the question yourself this year, Angelic Diamonds have rounded up a selection of some of the most romantic and quirky European destinations for you to consider.
+So, if you’re planning to pop the question yourself this year, Angelic Diamonds have rounded up a selection of some of the most romantic and quirky places to propose in Europe.

 Peaceful Petrin is centred around this hillside park, where secluded gardens and winding pathways lead to panoramic views of the city.
 You can take a funicular to the top that departs from Ujezd Street in the Malá Strana.
 On top of the hill, there is an observation tower designed to be a mini version of the Parisian Eiffel Tower where you must climb 299 steps to reach the top to be rewarded with 360-degree views.
 You could pop the question in any of the beautiful landscaped gardens or head to a restaurant in Petřín park, such as Nebozizek which overlooks the Old Town, Prague Castle, Charles Bridge, and Vltava River.